 Are you a fan of haunted places?
 Do you have nerves of steel?
 Well then, this place may be just for you — if you also do not mind being arrested abroad.
-Like all haunted places, Bhangarh Fort not far from Jaipur has no shortage of myths and ghost stories.
-However unlike other places this one is so haunted the government of India has made it illegal to enter the grounds after dark!
-I’m dead-serious.
-Apparently anyone who has been out past sunset (or before sunrise) in the ruined town of Bhangarh, also known as Bhangarh Fort, has never returned alive!
+Like all haunted places, the ruined town of Bhangarh — more commonly known as Bhangarh Fort — has no shortage of myths and ghost stories.
+However, unlike other places this one is so haunted the government of India has made it illegal to enter the grounds after dark!
+I’m dead serious.
+Apparently anyone who has been out past sunset in Bhangarh Fort has never returned alive!

 Now there is a sign posted warning people away under threat of legal action.
 However the sign is not posted in front of Bhangarh as you might suspect but rather posted a safe distance away — on the sacred grounds of a nearby temple.

 Translated, the sign reads:

 The Government of India and The Archeological Survey of India, Bhangarh Important warning:

 1. Entering the borders of Bhangarh before sunrise and after sunset is strictly prohibited.